You moved back to Canada...and life is not working out well

-- Your view of what is important in life has changed as a natural result of the contrast you have experienced, a natural evolution of the person you are, and/or because some external event or internal experience (ie. a health concern) has impacted you.
+- Your view of what is important in life has changed as a natural result of the contrast you have experienced, a natural evolution of the person you are, and/or because some external event or internal experience (ie. a health concern or having children) has impacted you.

 - You have new goals, dreams, and desires.
 Your earlier goals in life may have been accomplished and/or seem not as important or interesting now.
 You may be dreaming of a different life picture altogether.
 And you may simply desire different things than you did in the past.
 For example you may have learned that you really like warm weather but in the past you were totally fine with the cold and never thought about it.
 Another common example is that you might have at one time been happy to be single and not have children.
 Then a time came when you heard a deeper calling to create and be part of a family.

 - You may have new insights into what is healthy for you.
 This can include the type of people (and how many) you want in your life.
 When you were younger you might have liked the "party scene" but realize now that lots of people around drains you energetically and emotionally and you want a quieter lifestyle with just a few important people in your life.
 You may learn that a certain climate is healthier for you.
 Many people (myself included) suffer from Seasonal Affective Disorder (SAD) during long, dark Canadian winters.
 A sunny climate energizes you and feels very healthy.
 Another example might be that certain activities are very healthy for you such as outdoor running, swimming, or cycling.